-In connection with the offering of the Notes, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the market price of the Notes.
-Such transactions may include stabilization transactions effected in accordance with Rule 104 of Regulation M, pursuant to which an underwriter may bid for or purchase the Notes for the purpose of stabilizing their market price.
-In addition, the underwriters may impose "penalty bids" whereby they may reclaim from a dealer participating in the offering the selling concession with respect to the Notes that the dealer distributed in the offering but subsequently purchased for the account of the underwriters in the open market.
-Any of the transactions described in this paragraph may result in the maintenance of the price of the Notes at a level above that which might otherwise prevail in the open market.
+In connection with the offering of the Notes, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the market price of the Offered Notes.
+Such transactions may include stabilization transactions effected in accordance with Rule 104 of Regulation M, pursuant to which an underwriter may bid for or purchase the Offered Notes for the purpose of stabilizing their market price.
+In addition, the underwriters may impose "penalty bids" whereby they may reclaim from a dealer participating in the offering the selling concession with respect to the Offered Notes that the dealer distributed in the offering but subsequently purchased for the account of the underwriters in the open market.
+Any of the transactions described in this paragraph may result in the maintenance of the price of the Offered Notes at a level above that which might otherwise prevail in the open market.
 None of the transactions described in this paragraph is required, and, if they are taken, such transactions may be discontinued at any time without notice.

 Due to the diverse nature of the business activities of the underwriters and their respective affiliates, the underwriters or their respective affiliates may from time to time have different economic interests in, and different views regarding, the future performance of Receivables similar to those in the Receivables pool or securities that are backed by similar Receivables.
-The underwriters and their respective affiliates may be holding, buying, or selling interests in similar Receivables or related derivatives (e.g., credit default swaps), not originating or limiting origination of similar Receivables or taking long or short positions with respect to the securities backed by similar Receivables.
+Subject to applicable law, including Securities Act Rule 192, which prohibits certain conflicts of interest transactions, the underwriters and their respective affiliates may be holding, buying, or selling interests in similar Receivables or related derivatives (e.g., credit default swaps), not originating or limiting origination of similar Receivables or taking long or short positions with respect to the securities backed by similar Receivables.
 The interests of the underwriters and their respective affiliates may not be aligned with the interests of Noteholders, and such activities may cause or lead to potential conflicts of interests.
-U.S. Bancorp Investments, Inc., an underwriter for the Notes, and U.S. Bank Trust Company, National Association, the Indenture Trustee, are affiliates and may be involved in transactions with each other involving securitizations.
+U.S. Bancorp Investments, Inc., an underwriter for the Class A Notes, and U.S. Bank Trust National Association, the Owner Trustee, are affiliates and may be involved in transactions with each other involving securitizations.